 Problem

-Health concerns don’t adhere to convenience.
-They strike unexpectedly, often leaving individuals in urgent need, especially when it comes to access to essential medications.
 The scarcity of pharmacists, especially in rural areas, is a growing concern not just in Estonia but across Europe.
-This shortage directly impacts pharmacy hours, particularly on weekends, exacerbating the already strained availability of crucial medications.
+This shortage directly impacts pharmacy hours, particularly on weekends, leading people to seek medication through ER and ambulance service.

 Estonia aims to lead the way in innovative resource management, leveraging technology to streamline the distribution of medical resources efficiently.
-The increasing reliance on emergency services solely for obtaining medication stems from outdated regulations, causing a mismanagement of resources.
+The Increased reliance on emergency services solely for obtaining medication stems from outdated regulations, causing a mismanagement of resources.

 Solution